-- 28. In the coming months, the CCG has a number of key issues to address both in terms of its day to day responsibilities for managing a commissioning budget of £388 million and in terms of taking the necessary steps to be formally authorised as an NHS organisation. - 29.
-In both these respects, the development of an effective relationship with and contribution to the Shadow Health and Wellbeing Board will be of significant importance.
+27. In the coming months, the CCG has a number of key issues to address both in terms of its day to day responsibilities for managing a commissioning budget of £388 million, have a functional management support structure, agreements in place for commissioning support services and in terms of taking the necessary steps to be formally authorised as an NHS organisation.